codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 ## Troubleshooting

-If you're having trouble using the Codacy extension for VS Code, see the following sections for troubleshooting tips.

-Since this extension is an open source project, you are also welcome to [open an issue or a pull request on GitHub](https://github.com/codacy/codacy-vscode-extension)
+If you're having trouble using the Codacy extension for VS Code, see the following sections to troubleshoot errors.
+Since this extension is an open source project, you are also welcome to [open an issue or a pull request on GitHub](https://github.com/codacy/codacy-vscode-extension).

 ### <span class="skip-vale">Could not</span> find repository